justcoding121/bible-alarm/libraries/README.md

 - Uses `Platform.CurrentActivity` (not `AppContext`) for creating the PendingIntent - this is critical for reliability
 - Uses `PendingIntentFlags.Immutable | PendingIntentFlags.UpdateCurrent` for proper intent handling
 - The fix follows Android's recommended approach for Android 14+ notification body taps

-#### ✅ Removed Timer Workaround (Commit: d18747e)

-Removed the 800ms timer workaround from `AndroidPlayerNotificationService.cs` that was continuously reapplying the notification ContentIntent.
-This hack is no longer needed with the proper fix in place.

 ### Next Steps